Women's Basketball vs. WPI

 SCOUTING THE BEAVERS

-The Beavers are 13-1 this season when holding their opponents below 60 points.
+• The Beavers are also 7-1 when holding opponents below 60 points.

 PEDIATRIC CANCER AWARENESS